-20. Anywhere you see an owl is where you'd normally see a rat, implying owls in the future are the new vermin.
+20. Anywhere you see an owl is where you'd normally see a rat, implying owls are the new vermin in the future.

 21. Stephen Hawking voices himself on both Futurama and The Simpsons, but not Family Guy.

-22. Kirsten Gore, Al Gore's daughter, has written for Futurama.
+22. Kristin Gore, Al Gore's daughter, has written for Futurama.

 23. Al Gore's a pretty huge fan of the show himself, appearing several times.